 Bowing is very common and usually done during greetings, apologies and expressions of gratitude.
 The deeper the bow, the more respectful it is.
 Another small cultural difference is passing money on a tray at the registers.
 In stores and restaurants, you have to lay your bills, coins or credit card on this tray for the Japanese worker to pick up.
 Likewise, they will lay down your change or receipt, instead of directly passing from hand to hand.

 This is a big one.
 Getting undressed in front of same-sex strangers might seem scary to most of us bashful Americans.
 But if you want to experience a traditional Japanese bath, it’s the only way to do it.
 No swimsuits or towels are allowed.
 Rest assured, it’s like ripping a band-aid off: At first, you’ll feel embarrassed, then extremely liberated as you frolic around in your birthday suit!

 If you’re still uncomfortable with the idea, you can book a private onsen available for hourly rental, if you do your research.
 This is a better idea if you have visible tattoos as well.
 Tattooed people are banned from the common baths, due to tattoos being associated with Japanese gangs.

 As a foreigner, you’re not expected to know every little rule but practicing local Japanese customs will make your Japan vacation a far better experience!

-Want to have your own Japan adventure?
-Check out our Japan Adventure Tours or Japan Family Tours!
+Want to find out more about our budget Japan adventure trips?
+Check out our 13-day Budget Japan Tour and our 7-day Anime Japan Adventure.
+Or get in touch with any questions.
 Drop us a message in the chat box below or send us an email at firstname.lastname@example.org to find out more!